 Dr. Hammon earned his Bachelor’s, Master’s, and Ph.D. from the University of California.
 He has received numerous awards and honors throughout his career, including Associate of the Year award from the Southern Nevada Home Builders Association, U.S. EPA Ally of the Year award, and Pacific Gas & Electric Company Energy Efficiency Services Excellence award.
 He holds several U.S. patents.

 His recent work has involved designing and high-accuracy modeling of buildings that are very energy-efficient and that have sufficient on-site, renewable energy generation capacity to, on a net-annual basis, produce as much energy as they consume.
 This involves developing projects that involve detailed computer models of buildings to analyze their performance, and simulating them with different options to dramatically reduce their Life Cycle Cost and increase their Efficiency, while maintaining cost-effectiveness for the builder and/or occupant.
 For this approach to be truly useful and thoroughly vetted, the building simulation tool must be calibrated.
-This requires modeling existing buildings and tuning the inputs to achieve simulation results that are within some predetermined specification, for BIRAenergy this tolerance is 5%.
+This requires modeling existing buildings and tuning the inputs to achieve simulation results that are within some predetermined specification, for BIRAenergy this tolerance is 5% or less.

 COLORADO ENERGY GROUP